Redwood National Park California, USA Travel Guide

 Blue Ox Millworks & Historic Park in Eureka demonstrates and sells traditional crafts, giving an special shopping experience.

-These options are limited it can be found mainly in Eureka's Old Town or Trinidad's small, upscale boutiques.
+These options are limited but can be found predominantly in Eureka's Old Town or Trinidad's small, upscale boutiques.

 Support local artisans and businesses.
 Be aware of products made from illegally harvested redwood; always buy from reputable sources.

-For current market schedules or specific shop details, check with local tourism websites or request information at visitor centers.
+For current market schedules or specific shop details, check with local tourism websites or inquire at visitor centers.